PersonThing/harness-poc/README.md

   - not yet implemented: flyway database migrations (talk about this..
 I haven't made this API use a database / haven't had time to dig into flyway yet)

 step should fail on upload not going

+.dockerfile for service

+build and push that image to ECR

+create a dockerfile

+for deployment we need an EKS cluster with delegate installed